MontaineHOA/CCnR/15_signature.md

-On this ft day of 0 Ci[ • , 2003, before me, the undersl ed, a n and f􀃈 the State of Washington, personally appeared �,.-cu,.� , C􀀖O of CHAFFEY HOMES, INC., a Washington corporation, mber of Aldarra Development LLC, a Washington Limited Liability Company that executed the w1th1n and f orego1ng instrument, and acknowledged the said instrument to be the free and voluntary act and deed of said corporation, for the uses and purposes therein mentioned, and on oath stated that he was authorized to execute the said instrument on behalf of said corporation.
+On this ft day of 0 Ci[ • , 2003, before me, the undersl ed, a n and f􀃈 the State of Washington, personally appeared �,.-cu,.� , C􀀖O of CHAFFEY HOMES, INC., a Washington corporation, mber of Aldarra Development LLC, a Washington Limited Liability Company that executed the within and f oregoing instrument, and acknowledged the said instrument to be the free and voluntary act and deed of said corporation, for the uses and purposes therein mentioned, and on oath stated that he was authorized to execute the said instrument on behalf of said corporation.
 WITNESS MY HAND AND OFFICIAL SEAL hereto affixed the day and year first